Rockers The Hives lay down the law for "Lex Hives"

 The band compiled the entire album themselves from "plugging in the guitar" to "arranging the songs and engineering."

-The frontman's personal favorites on the album are "Patrolling Days" for its "epic quality" and "Midnight Shifter," which reinvents energetic soul music from 1960s America.
+The front man's personal favourites on the album are "Patrolling Days" for its "epic quality" and "Midnight Shifter," which reinvents energetic soul music from 1960s America.

-Reviews have been generally favorable with the album earning 70 out of 100 on review aggregator site MetaCritic.com.
+Reviews have been generally favourable with the album earning 70 out of 100 on review aggregator site MetaCritic.com.

 DECADE OF GARAGE ROCK